 Liberal education addresses our democracy’s need for an educated and critically aware citizenry; it also serves to enhance personal and professional roles.
 Since its inception in 1972, the undergraduate program at Antioch University Los Angeles has provided a liberal studies curriculum designed to assist students in becoming independent life-long learners with a sound grasp of disciplinary content and an ability to think critically and creatively about the social issues that influence their lives, communities, families, and professions.
 Antioch University Los Angeles now offers a Bachelor of Arts (BA) in Liberal Studies, a BA in Applied Studies, a BA in Applied Arts & Media, a Bachelor of Sciences in Applied Technology and Business Leadership, and a Bachelor of Applied Arts in Urban Communities and Justice degrees.
-Regardless of a student’s major or area of concentration, this curriculum is the central element across all of AULA’s fields of study.
-The liberal studies curriculum – based on a tripartite model of academic rigor, experiential learning, and social engagement -- cultivates ethical understanding, perspective taking, diversity, and an appreciation of historical and political issues.
-The learning activities – courses, internships, and independent studies -- are often interdisciplinary and integrative in their design.
+Regardless of a student’s major or area of concentration, the liberal studies curriculum is the central element across all of AULA’s fields of study.
+This curriculum – based on a tripartite model of academic rigor, experiential learning, and social engagement – cultivates ethical understanding, respect for divergent perspectives, diversity, and an appreciation of historical and political issues.
+The learning activities – courses, internships, and independent studies – are often interdisciplinary and integrative by design.
 The interdisciplinary nature of the program fosters students’ capacity to synthesize what they are learning and to understand complex social issues in a holistic way.

 PURPOSE AND VALUES OF THE BACHELOR’S PROGRAMS